tylerharter/cs320/s21/p2/README.md

 that our models don't also become biased.
 In this project, we tested a number of models for one kind of bias (racial).
 The HDMA data set is quite extensive.
-Take a moment to think about what other biases you might want to check for before using decision trees to make loan decisions for real people.
+Take a moment to think about what other biases you might want to check for before using decision trees (or other models) to make loan decisions for real people.
 For inspiration, here are some of the columns in the HDMA dataset:

 ```
 as_of_year, respondent_id, agency_name, agency_abbr, agency_code,